etaoko333/SkyeBank-Project/README.md

  AWS_ACCESS_KEY_ID: ${{ secrets.AWS_ACCESS_KEY_ID }}
  AWS_SECRET_ACCESS_KEY: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
  AWS_REGION: us-west-1
- run: echo “AWS credentials configured”
+ run: echo “AWS credentials configured”`

-build and deploy successfully

-succesfull
-Step 8: Configure argocd
+**Step 3: Configure argocd**

-lets generate a password for argocd deployment.
+- lets generate a password for argocd deployment.

-login into your instance
+- connect into your instance
-paste this code on your terminal to connect with your cluster: aws eks — region us-west-1 update-kubeconfig — name devopsola-cluster```
+- paste this code on your terminal to connect with your cluster: aws eks — region us-west-1 update-kubeconfig — name devopsola-cluster```

 **Step 4: ARGO CD SETUP**
-- Let’s install ArgoCD
+- configure install ArgoCD
 - ARGOCD INSTALLATION LINK
 - You will redirected to this page
 - kubectl create namespace argocd
-  ``kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/v2.4.7/manifests/install.yaml``
+-kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/v2.4.7/manifests/install.yaml``
 - COMMANDS ARGOCD
 - By default, argocd-server is not publicly exposed.
 For this project, we will use a Load Balancer to make it usable:
 - kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'
 - One load balancer will created in the AWS
-  ``sudo apt install jq -y``
+-sudo apt install jq -y``
-``export ARGOCD_SERVER=`kubectl get svc argocd-server -n argocd -o json | jq --raw-output '.status.loadBalancer.ingress[0].hostname'` when you run this command, it will export the hostname of the ArgoCD server’s load - ---- balancer and store it in the ARGOCD_SERVER environment variable, which you can then use in other commands or scripts to interact with the ArgoCD server.
+-export ARGOCD_SERVER=`kubectl get svc argocd-server -n argocd -o json | jq --raw-output '.status.loadBalancer.ingress[0].hostname

+-when you run this command, it will export the hostname of the ArgoCD server’s load - ---- balancer and store it in the ARGOCD_SERVER environment variable, which you can then use in other commands or scripts to interact with the ArgoCD server.
 This can be useful when you need to access the ArgoCD web UI or interact with the server programmatically.
-- If run this command you will get the load balancer external IP ``echo $ARGOCD_SERVER``
+- If run this command you will get the load balancer external IP
+- echo $ARGOCD_SERVER
 - Login
--The command you provided is used to extract the password for the initial admin user of ArgoCD, decode it from base64 encoding, and store it in an environment variable named ``ARGO_PWD.``
+-The command you provided is used to extract the password for the initial admin user of ArgoCD, decode it from base64 encoding, and store it in an environment variable named
+  -ARGO_PWD.
-``export ARGO_PWD=`kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d`
+- export ARGO_PWD=`kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d`
-- If you want to see your password provide the below command `echo $ARGO_PWD`
+- If you want to see your password provide the below command -echo $ARGO_PWD`
-- Now copy the load balancer IP and paste it into the browser `echo $ARGOCD_SERVER`
+- Now copy the load balancer IP and paste it into the browser -echo $ARGOCD_SERVER`
 - Now you will see this page. if you get an error click on advanced and click on proceed.
 - Now you will see this page and log in to ArgoCD
 - For the password, you have to provide the below command and copy it